Randy Bennett (swimming coach)

-Randy Bennett (Born On November 11,1963 – Died On April 27, 2015) was a Canadian swimming coach who grew in his skills assisting at the University of British Columbia from 1993-2002 under Coach Tom Johnson.
+Randy Bennett (November 11,1963 – April 27, 2015) was a Canadian swimming coach who grew in his skills assisting at the University of British Columbia from 1993-2002 under Coach Tom Johnson.
 From 2009 until his death in 2015 he was the coach of the Canadian National Swim Team and was the Head Coach at the 2012 Summer Olympics where his protege Ryan Cochrane won his second Olympic medal.

 Bennett was born on Nov.
 11, 1953, in Red Lake, Ontario to David and Trudy Bennett.
 He and his family later moved to Fort Nelson, B.C., where he worked as a lifeguard in the summers.
 As the town lacked an indoor swimming facility, Bennett had little opportunity to train for a competitive swimming career.

 Coaching assignments

-Beginning at only 18, his first assistant coaching job was as an 18-year-old in Fort McMurray, Alta under Head Coach Don Wilson who roomed with Bennett, and soon noted his Assistant's knack for learning and applying the many skills needed to coach effectively.
+Beginning at only 18, his first assistant coaching job was as an 18-year-old in Fort McMurray, Alberta under Head Coach Don Wilson who roomed with Bennett, and soon noted his assistant's knack for learning and applying the many skills needed to coach effectively.
 In an unlikely scenario, Bennett had no competitive swimming experience but developed quickly under Wilson who noted his willingness to learn despite a prior lack of experience.
-He would later coach at the Olympian Swim Club in Edmonton, Alberta.
+He later coached at the Olympian Swim Club in Edmonton, Alberta.

 From 1985–1989, he was an Asst.
-Coach at the Edmonton Keyano SC in Edmonton, AB.
+Coach at the Edmonton Keyano SC in Edmonton.
 From 1989-1993, he coached the Port Alberni Tsunami Swim Club in Port Alberni, BC.

 In a significant coaching tenure, he spent nine years coaching the Dolphins at the University of British Columbia from 1993-2002 while being mentored under Head Coach Tom Johnson.
 Beginning in 2002, he coached Victoria's Island Swimming through 2008 where he became known as a hard-driving coach who demanded long yardage and demanding training sets.
 Bennett stayed in touch with early mentor Don Wilson, and networked with other Canadian coaches on swimming technique and the best methods to coach the 1,500 meter event.
 At the Victoria Club, he first encountered future 2008-2012 Olympian Ryan Cochrane, who would capture two medals in the 1500 meter freestyle.
-His coaching relationship with Bennett would last ten years.
+His coaching relationship with Bennett spanned ten years.
 Beginning in 2009, Bennett coached all of Canada's elite senior teams at each major international competition, as he was the Canadian National Team Coach from 2009-2015.